sea-of-stuff/sos/sos-experiments/README.md

         |-- node_1.json         // The configuration for one of the remote nodes, as specified in configuration.json
 ```

+## Generating node configurations

+The `NodeGenerator` utility generates:

+- The node certificate and private key
+- The node GUID (based on the certificate)

+The generate info is stored at the path: `sos-experiments/src/main/resources/generated_nodes/` and partially printed on the terminal.

+## Generating Users and Roles

+The `USROGenerator` utility can be used to generate users/roles to be used for experiments.

 ## Instrumentation

 Experiments are instrumented using the sos-instrument utility.

 It is possible to control what to instrument via the experiment configuration file.
+All the stats are *false* by default.

 ```
 "stats": {
-  "experiment": true,
-  "predicate": true,
+  "experiment": true, // to enable instrument calls inside sos-instrument "predicate": true,
+  "predicate_remote": false,
   "policies": false,
+  "checkPolicies": false,
+  "checkPolicies": false,
+  "io": false,
+  "guid_data": false,
+  "guid_manifest": false,
-  "checkPolicies": false
+  "ping": false
 }
 ```

-**Available Stats**:

-- experiment: to enable instrument calls inside sos-instrument
-- predicate
-- policies
-- checkPolicies
+## ExperimentalFramework

+The ExperimentalFramework is to be used to run all the experiments where SOS nodes are remote.

+## Useful CLI commands

 **Killing all sos jar applications**